jarvisteach/appJar/docs/mkdocs/docs/inputWidgets.md

     This will tick the specified RadioButton.
     Set ```callFunction``` to be False, if you don't want to call any associated functions.

-* `.setRadioTick(title, tick=True)`
+* `.setRadioSquare(title, square=True)`
-    It is possible to use tick-boxes instead of the classic circular radio-button.
+    It is possible to use square buttons instead of the classic circular radio-button.
-    Setting tick to True will convert all the radio-buttons for this title to tick boxes.
+    Setting square to True will convert all the radio-buttons for this title to square boxes.
+    Not supported in ttk or on Mac.

 * `.clearAllRadioButtons(callFunction=False)`
     This will reset all RadioButtons in the app to their first value.